s-soltys/home-assignment-pa/README.md

     - Other generic aspects: deep linking, maybe installing integrations (e.g. GTM)
 - Introduce route guards - don't allow rendering `/dashboard` when the user is not authenticated

-**Comments on CI/CD:** This would be an interesting challenge, as a CI/CD pipeline has several components:
+**Comments on CI/CD:** CI/CD pipelines for Micro-Frontend apps are naturally more complex compared to regular single page applications.
+Single-SPA framework offers some guidelines on how to structure those pipelines.
+For the purpose of this task I omitted the implementation of this aspect of the application, however it's worth mentioning some challenges:
-- Built apps can and should be deployed to a CDN
+- Built apps are static resources, deployed to a CDN and linked to the container app through an import map
 - Whenver new apps are deployed, the import map also needs to be updated
 - Single-SPA offers a tool named import map deployer to ensure parallel deployability without risks of conflicts / overriding